borntofrappe/fullstack-d3/README.md

 #### Scatterplot Interaction

 When hovering on the scatterplot, the visualization highlights a specific circle.
-This is implemented exactly as in the chapter devoted to interactions, with a tooltip and Delaunay's triangulation, so I want devote much attention to the code.
-I will note, however, that beside the tooltip and the circle highlighting the selection, the visualization includes two rectangle elements, to highlight the color in the context of the histogram.
+This is implemented exactly as in the chapter devoted to interactions, with a tooltip and Delaunay's triangulation, so I won't devote much attention to the code.
+I will note, however, that beside the tooltip and the circle highlighting the selection, the visualization includes two rectangle elements to highlight the color in the context of the histogram.

 ```js
 highlightGroup.append("rect");